Franco-Prussian

-On 28 January 1871, the day of the armistice signed between Otto von Bismark for the German states and Jules Favre for France, the German armies occupied all or part of 30 French departments.
+On 28 January 1871, an armistice was signed between Otto von Bismarck, representing the German states, and Jules Favre, representing the French government, effectively ending the Siege of Paris and marking the near conclusion of the Franco-Prussian War (1870–1871).
+By the time of the armistice, German forces occupied all or part of 30 French departments.

 Letter mailed on 8 February 1871 in CAMBRAI (free zone) for ST QUENTIN (occupied zone).
 The postmen in ST QUENTIN have applied a 2 décimes tax.